Robert David Lion Gardiner: Personal life

 In 1961, Gardiner married Eunice Bailey Oakes (1928–2011), a former British model, at St. Thomas Church on Fifth Avenue in Manhattan.
 Eunice, who was previously married to William Pitt Oakes (a son of Sir Harry Oakes, William died of an overdose at 28), was significantly younger than he was, but the couple's marriage yielded no children.

 In the 1980s Gardiner tried to adopt a distant relative, so he would have an heir who could continue inherit his share of the Island, and keep it in the Gardiner name.
 But those efforts failed, since he was looking for a relative who was already wealthy, who, nevertheless, would agree to his conditions as to how Gardiner's Island was managed, after his death.

 His niece, Alexandra Creel Goelet, had already inherited his sister's half of the estate, and inherited Gardiner's half upon his death through court.
 Gardiner and his niece were estranged.
 They engaged in arduous litigation against one another over the Gardiner Estate's fund and ownership of equity such as Gardiner's Island and Sagtikos Manor which had originally been meant to be preserved for the family's history.

+Gardiner was known for being quite gregarious and flamboyant.
+Later historians have speculated that he may have been gay.

 In popular culture

 The long running dispute between Gardiner and his niece formed part of the background to Chrystle Fiedler's 2015 mystery novel Garden of Death.

+He is also mentioned in Nelson DeMille's novel, The Gold Coast.

+Writer Emily Sundberg heavily features archival footage of, and interviews about, Gardiner, in her 2022 documentary on Gardiners Island entitled "THE END: A Gardiner's Island Story."